TFP has been permitted by the HFEA to restart treatment.

 Below, we explain what this means for our patients:

-Everyone at The Fertility Partnership has the welfare of our patients, and their pregnancies, foremost in our minds.
+Everyone at TFP has the welfare of our patients, and their pregnancies, foremost in our minds.
 To make treatment as safe as possible, we have introduced a number of changes.
 These are detailed here.
 For most people the treatment cycle will be the same as before the pandemic, with us focussing on your safety alongside success rates.
-If you have a significant underlying medical condition then we may discuss altering your treatment to maximise safety for you at this time.
+If you have a significant underlying medical condition then we may discuss altering your fertility treatment to maximise safety for you at this time.